- Arrive 15 minutes early for class. Doors lock at start time so failure to arrive on time will result in missing your session.

 Hot yoga is yoga that is practiced in a heated room.
 There are many styles of hot yoga that are practiced in different room temperatures and include different sequences and poses.
 You can learn more about class styles, temperatures and more by reading session descriptions on the schedule pages of this site.
 Practicing yoga in a hot studio serves various functions for the mind and body, including:

 - Increases heart rate and builds core heat quickly so you can challenge your body more efficiently.

-- Causes greater elasticity which allows you to tone, lengthen and stretch the body very deeply.
+- Greater elasticity which allows you to tone, lengthen and stretch the body deeply.